Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 }

-Pattern 4: REST API Wrapper
+Pattern 4: REST API wrapper

-// src/tools/get-weather.ts
+// src/tools/get-invoice.ts

 import { z } from 'zod';